sitepress/website/pages/basics/frontmatter.html.md

     %p=yield
 ```

-The power of Frontmatter is its abililty to query the data programatically from other templates.
-For example, if we have several video pages in our site, we could query them via the Site:
+The power of Frontmatter is its abililty to query data programatically from other templates.
+For example, if we have several video pages on our site, we can query them via the Site:

 ```haml
 ---